ungleich/cdist/docs/src/man1/cdist.rst

     Add a configuration directory.
 Can be specified multiple times.
     If configuration directories contain conflicting types, explorers or manifests, then the last one found is used.
-Additionally this can also be configured by setting the CDIST_PATH environment variable to a colon delimited list of config directories.
-Directories given with the --conf-dir argument have higher precedence over those set through the environment variable.

 .. option:: -f HOSTFILE, --file HOSTFILE